hlebkanonik/openldap/README.md

 # Automatic Installation

-To install ReportPortal OPENLDAP and MYPHPLDAPADMIN use next commands:
+To install ReportPortal OPENLDAP and phpLDAPadmin use the following commands:
 ```bash
 cd openldap/
 chmod +x install.sh